-And if you’re looking for more info on moving to Grand Rapids, check out our Grand Rapids move cost guide.
+And if you’re looking for more info on moving to Grand Rapids, check out our Grand Rapids moving cost guide.

-- The average rent in Grand Rapids is somewhere around $804/month, making it the 65th most expensive average rent in the United States.
+- The average rent in Grand Rapids is somewhere around $1200/month, making it the one of the more expensive in average rentin the United States.

 Before we go any further, let’s first check out this sweet aerial tour of the city…

-As with every large city, Grand Rapids has a lot of neighborhoods.
+As with every large city, the Grand Rapids area has a lot of neighborhoods.

-To help simplify things, it’s best to lump these neighborhoods into eight general regions: Downtown, Heartside, Heritage Hill, North Quarter, West Side, Uptown, Medical Mile, and Southtown.
+To help simplify things, it’s best to lump these West Michigan neighborhoods into eight general regions: Downtown GR, Heartside, Heritage Hill, East Grand Rapids, North Quarter, West Side, Uptown, Ada, Medical Mile, and Southtown.

-Judging by the Rental Hotspot Map from Trulia, you can see that the cost of rent varies pretty significantly depending on which part of the city you’re looking at.
+Judging by this Rental Map from Trulia, you can see that the cost of rent varies pretty significantly depending on which part of the city you’re looking at.

 Like most cities, the centralized areas are more expensive and you’ll generally find that rentals tend to be more affordable the further from the center of the city you get.

-- If you’re looking for a place that’s on the more affordable side, you’ll want to check out areas like Highland Park, Ridgemoor, and West Grand where you’ll find average rent between $750 and $850.
+- If you’re looking for a place that’s on the more affordable side, you’ll want to check out areas like Holland, Ridgemoor, and Creston where you’ll find average rent between $1,180 and $1,195.

-- You’ll find places like Creston, Heritage Hill, Michigan Oaks, and Swan to be more in the mid-range, with $915 to $1,030 average monthly rents.
+- You’ll find places like West Grand, Michigan Oaks, and SWAN to be more in the mid-range, with $1,200 to $1,350 average monthly rents.

-- And if you don’t mind paying anywhere from $1,100 to $1,360 then you should look at Heartside, Belknap Lookout, Midtown which all fit within the category of higher priced rentals.
+- And if you don’t mind your average rent around $1,487 then you should look at Highland Park, Heritage Hill, Midtown which all fit within the category of higher priced rentals.

-But before you go signing a lease, let’s make sure you’ll like your neighbors.
+But before you sign a lease, let’s make sure you’ll like your neighbors.